Can Your Chatbot Pass These 7 Tests?

 Is your chatbot going to withstand the test of time?

-To ensure that it does, you need to define your conversational business priorities and develop a roadmap that will deliver on the highest value opportunities, while evolving the bot to keep it fresh for customers.
-Once you’ve identified a comprehensive list of opportunities for conversational business, assign a relative value to each opportunity based on the criteria that are currently of greatest strategic importance to your business.
+To ensure that it does, you need to define your conversational AI priorities and develop a roadmap that will deliver on the highest value opportunities, while evolving the bot to keep it fresh for customers.
+Once you’ve identified a comprehensive list of opportunities for conversational AI, assign a relative value to each opportunity based on the criteria that are currently of greatest strategic importance to your business.
 If your business is in a growth stage, opportunities that expand the customer base through outbound messaging and social sharing features may outrank those that increase retention of current customers through personalized engagement.

 Is Your Bot Up to the Test?

-Although there have been a number of bumpy bot platform launches, the conversational business opportunities that exist on chat platforms can’t be ignored.
+Although there have been a number of bumpy bot platform launches, the conversational AI opportunities that exist on chat platforms can’t be ignored.
 Messaging companies are doubling down to make rapid improvements, and given the massive audiences and natural and intuitive nature of the interface, experiences like bots are here to stay.

 The artificial intelligence and automation boom is making it possible to carry on unique conversations with customers at scale, delivering increasingly satisfying experiences that drive engagement and loyalty with customers across a wide variety of business functions.
 There is a growing suite of tools available to support the development of conversational interactions to enrich bots and imbue them with depth.
 As you start to experiment, make sure your bot isn’t a flop by ensuring that it passes most if not all of the tests outlined above.